-To provide Fellows an interactive educational opportunity to observe and have discussions with specialists in the treatment of heart valve disease at suggested institutions, while concurrently obtaining technical skills and perioperative patient management.
+This program provides fellows with an interactive educational opportunity to observe and have discussions with specialists in the treatment of heart valve disease at suggested institutions, while concurrently obtaining technical skills in perioperative patient management.

-The AATS Foundation Advanced Valve Disease Education Fellowship provides a live, interactional and observational educational experience for cardiothoracic surgeons from around the world to spend a minimum of one month or up to three months at host institutions focusing their research and training in any of the following areas:
+The AATS Foundation Advanced Valve Disease Education Fellowship provides a live, interactional, and observational educational experience for cardiothoracic surgeons from around the world to spend one to three months at host institutions focusing their research and training in any of the following areas:

 - Unique technical approaches for repair of complex degenerative and functional mitral valves.

-- Aortic and Mitral transcatheter valve approaches.
-Valve imaging techniques for proper assessment and case planning.
+- Valve imaging techniques for proper assessment and case planning.

 - Endovascular treatment of the aorta.